rafaeltonholo/instagram-study/README.md

 # Instagram

-## Descrição do projeto
-Este projeto é um projeto de Estudo que visa fazer uma cópia do layout do Instagram fazendo-o nativamente.
+## Project Description
+This is a Study project trying to do a replica of Instagram's app, doing it in Android Native using Kotlin and Material Design.

+This project will add a server side to get the data

-## Tecnologias Usadas
+## Technologies
-- Android Nativo
+- Native Android
 - Kotlin
-- .NET Core
+- .NET Core (May change to Kotlin.
+TBD.)